Battle of Okinawa: Southern Okinawa

 The Japanese retreat, although harassed by artillery fire, was conducted with great skill at night and aided by the monsoon storms.
 The 32nd Army was able to move nearly 30,000 personnel into its last defense line on the Kiyan Peninsula, which ultimately led to the greatest slaughter on Okinawa in the latter stages of the battle, including the deaths of thousands of civilians.
 In addition, there were 9,000 IJN troops supported by 1,100 militia, with approximately 4,000 holed up at the underground headquarters on the hillside overlooking the Okinawa Naval Base in the Oroku Peninsula, east of the airfield.

 On 4 June, elements of the 6th Marine Division launched an amphibious assault on the peninsula.
 The 4,000 Japanese sailors, including Admiral Ōta, all committed suicide within the hand-built tunnels of the underground naval headquarters on 13 June.
 By 17 June, the remnants of Ushijima's shattered 32nd Army were pushed into a small pocket in the far south of the island to the southeast of Itoman.

 On 18 June, General Buckner was killed by Japanese artillery fire while monitoring the progress of his troops from a forward observation post.
 Buckner was replaced by Major General Roy Geiger.
 Upon assuming command, Geiger became the only US Marine to command a numbered army of the US Army in combat; he was relieved five days later by General Joseph Stilwell.
 On 19 June, Brigadier General Claudius Miller Easley, the commander of the 96th Infantry Division, was killed by Japanese machine-gun fire, also while checking on the progress of his troops at the front.

 The last remnants of Japanese resistance ended on 21 June, although some Japanese continued hiding, including the future governor of Okinawa Prefecture, Masahide Ōta.
 Ushijima and Chō committed suicide by seppuku in their command headquarters on Hill 89 in the closing hours of the battle.
 Colonel Yahara had asked Ushijima for permission to commit suicide, but the general refused his request, saying: "If you die there will be no one left who knows the truth about the battle of Okinawa.
 Bear the temporary shame but endure it.
 This is an order from your army commander."
-Yahara was the most senior officer to have survived the battle on the island, and he later authored a book titled The Battle for Okinawa.
-On 22 June Tenth Army held a flag-raising ceremony to mark the end of organized resistance on Okinawa.
+Following his capture by American soldiers in July 1945 after going into hiding as a civilian, Yahara was the most senior officer to have survived the battle on the island, and he later authored a book titled The Battle for Okinawa.
+On 22 June, the Tenth Army held a flag-raising ceremony to mark the end of organized resistance on Okinawa.
 On 23 June a mopping-up operation commenced, which concluded on 30 June.